Harms of Gender Exclusivity and Challenges in Non-Binary Representation in Language Technologies: Gender, Language, and Bias

 \paragraph{Gender in Western Society}

 In Western society, \emph{discourse} around one's gender identity can, but does not always, comprise two intersecting aspects:

 (i) a description of how it is similar to or different from the binary genders, i.e. male and female.
-For instance, genderfluid persons do not subscribe to a single gender, and agender individuals do not subscribe to gender at all \citep{10.7312/raju18532}.
-It is important to note that gender may fluctuate over an individual's lifetime, and it's extremely problematic to assume a biologically essentialist view of it \citep{weber2019}, and (ii) whether it aligns with or differs from the individual's sex assigned at birth, i.e. cisgender or transgender, respectively.
-Many individuals who are not cis identify as trans.
+For instance, genderfluid persons do not identify with a single gender, and agender individuals do not subscribe to gender at all \citep{10.7312/raju18532}.
+It is important to note that gender may fluctuate over an individual's lifetime, and it is extremely problematic to assume a biologically essentialist view of it \citep{weber2019}, and (ii) whether it is the same as or differs from the individual's gender assigned at birth, i.e. cisgender or transgender, respectively.
+Many individuals who are not cis, including non-binary people, identify as trans.

-Because this paper focuses on the English language, its treatment of non-binary genders does \emph{not} adequately include non-Western non-cisgender identities (see Appendix \ref{app: gender across cultures}).
+Non-binary genders encompass \emph{all} the genders that do not conform to the Western gender binary \citep{10.7312/raju18532}.
+There are many non-Western non-cis identities, like the Jogappas of Karnataka, Muxes of Oaxaca, and Mahuwahines of Hawai'i \citep{jogappa, muxes, clarke2019}.
+However, non-Western non-cis identities cannot be accurately described by the Western-centric, English-based gender framework afore established \citep{muxes, thorne2019}.
+Hence, as this paper focuses on the English language, its treatment of non-binary genders does \emph{not} adequately include non-Western non-cis identities.

 \paragraph{Pronouns and Gendered Names}